What is reflexology?

 Reflexology is a therapy which can be received by anyone at any age, from newborn babies to those receiving end of life care, and everyone in between.
 However, there may occasionally be times when it is not suitable to provide a treatment.
-The best advice we can give you is to give your local reflexologist a ring and ask!
+The best advice is to contact me.

 What happens when I go for a treatment?

 A full medical history will be requested on your first treatment, and you will be asked to sign a consent form for treatment.
 This information will be kept confidential.
 Reflexology is a very easy therapy to receive; depending on the type of reflexology, the most clothing that will have to be removed for a treatment to take place will be your socks and shoes.